 This team award is open to all cricket venues that host events with paying spectators attending, and have employees paid on a full-time basis.
 2016 / winner. – Essex County Cricket Club

 This team award is open to a tennis venue that hosts tournaments with paying spectators attending, and have employees paid on a full-time basis.
 2016 / winner. – All England Lawn Tennis & Croquet Club, Wimbledon

 SISGrass Professional Football Grounds Team*

-This team award is open to those in English and Scottish Leagues 1 and 2, Ireland & Wales Professional Leagues.
+For English Leagues 1 & 2, National, National North/South, Scottish Championship & Leagues 1 & 2, Ireland & Wales Professional Leagues.
 2016 / winner. – Tottenham Hotspur FC

 SGL Professional Football Grounds Team*